-Processes involved in recording MOC (ABMS Part IV, AAPA PI-CME) and related issues include:
+Processes involved in recording MOC (ABMS Part IV, NCCPA PI-CME) and related issues include:

 Each of these points is described briefly below.